zendesk/chariot-tooltips/README.md

 	var config = {
 	  example: {
 	    steps: [
 	    	{
 	        	selectors: { header: "header" },
 		        tooltip: {
 		          position: 'bottom',
 		          title: 'Chariot in action',
 		          text: 'Chariot highlights element(s), like the header here, ' + "over a semi-transparent overlay, "
 		            "and creates a tooltip, like the one you're reading now.<br/>",
 		          iconUrl: '/images/chariot.svg'
 		        },
+      	    	}, {
+		        selectors: { code: "div#example1" },
+		        tooltip: {
+		          position: 'right',
+		          title: 'Easy to configure',
+		          text: 'This is all the code required to create this two step' + 'tutorial.<br/>' +
+		            'Notice how the URL changed?
+This tutorial is named example ' + 'in the configuration.<br/>This is how chariot is launched.', }
     		}
 	    }]
 	  }
 	};